Noahnc/vscode-terraform-toolbox/README.md

 Since the init command is required for many features of the official Hashicorp Terraform extension to work, this extension adds some features to make the terraform init process easier:

-- Command [`tftoolbox.initCurrentProject`]: Run terraform / tofu init in the current folder.
+- Command [`tftoolbox.iac.initCurrentProject`]: Run terraform / tofu init in the current folder.
 Similar to the init Command of the official Hashicorp Terraform extension, but it allows you to specify additional init arguments with the setting `tftoolbox.iac.initArg`.
-- Command [`tftoolbox.initAllProjects`]: Finds all terraform folders in your open workspaces and runs terraform init in each of them asynchronically.
+- Command [`tftoolbox.iac.initAllProjects`]: Finds all terraform folders in your open workspaces and runs terraform init in each of them asynchronically.
 With the setting `tftoolbox.iac.autoInitAllProjects` you can enable to auto init all folders when opening VSCode.
 More information can be found here: [Terraform init all projects](docs/initAllProjects.md)
   ![terraform-init](Images/examples/terraform_init.gif)
-- Command [`tftoolbox.initRefreshModules`]: Installs missing modules for the current folder.
+- Command [`tftoolbox.iac.refreshModules`]: Installs missing modules for the current folder.

 ### Spacelift

 Spacelift is a IaC CI/CD tool.
 They provide a cli-tool, called spacectl, that allows you to run proposed runs of your local code on Spacelift.
 However, the cli requires you to specify the Spacelift stack-id and the working directory of the project, for which the proposed run should be created.
 To make this process easier, this extension adds two commands as wrapper around the spacectl:

-- Command [`tftoolbox.spaceliftLocalPreviewCurrentStack`]: Run a local preview for the current folder.
+- Command [`tftoolbox.spacelift.localPreviewCurrentStack`]: Run a local preview for the current folder.
 The stack-id is automatically evaluated based on the current Repository and Subfolder.
   ![Spacelift local preview current stack](Images/examples/spacelift_local_preview_current_stack.gif)
-- Command [`tftoolbox.spaceliftLocalPreview`]: Run a local preview of a selected stack on Spacelift.
+- Command [`tftoolbox.spacelift.localPreview`]: Run a local preview of a selected stack on Spacelift.
 You will be presented with a list of all stacks for the current workspace.
 The selected stack will be used to run the local preview.
+- Command [`tftoolbox.spacelift.login`]: Authenticate spacectl.
 - StatusBarItem [`StacksPendingConfirmationCount`]: Shows the number of stacks that have pending confirmation in the status bar.
 Clicking on the status bar item opens your Spacelift portal.
   ![Spacelift Stacks Status Bar item](Images/examples/pending_stack_confirmation.png)